-For an investor, multifamily homes can equal more income and a faster track to financial freedom.
+For an investor, multifamily homes can lead to more income and a faster track to financial freedom.
 But they’re not without their challenges.

-Whether it’s a massive apartment complex in a downtown hotspot or a simple duplex or triplex in the suburbs, a multifamily property requires careful consideration—not to mention serious financial preparation — before diving in.
+Whether it’s a massive apartment complex in a downtown hotspot or a simple duplex in the suburbs, a multifamily property requires careful consideration—not to mention serious financial preparation—before diving in.

 Average Costs of a Multifamily Home

-Like any real estate, the costs of a multifamily home depend on a number of factors — location, condition, age of the property and more.
+Like any real estate, the cost of a multifamily home depends on a number of factors, including location, condition, the age of the property, and more.
 Generally, a multifamily unit (one rentable section of the property) is on par with other nearby single-family homes, at least from a price-per-square-foot standpoint.